MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 The difference $\hat{p}_1 - \hat{p}_2$ can be modeled
   using a normal distribution when

-1. *Independence*, extended.
+1. *Independence* (extended).
 The data are independent within and between the two groups.
 Generally this is satisfied if the data come from two independent random samples or if the data come from a randomized experiment.
 2. *Success-failure condition.*
     The success-failure condition holds for both